wingkwong/leetcode-the-hard-way/tutorials/graph-theory/topological-sorting.md

 ---
-title: "Topological Sorting"
+title: 'Topological Sorting'
-description: "Topological Sorting is a linear ordering of its vertices such that for every directed edge (u, v) from vertex u to vertex v, u comes before v in the ordering."
+description: 'Topological Sorting is a linear ordering of its vertices such that for every directed edge (u, v) from vertex u to vertex v, u comes before v in the ordering.'
 keywords:
   - leetcode
   - tutorial